The Acts of Congress

 Learn more about Mount Vernon's copy of the Acts of Congress - Washington's very own annotated edition.

 One of the early responsibilities of the Congress' official printer was to prepare bound copies of the laws passed by the legislative branch.
 These bound books were presented as permanent keepsakes to prominent members of the early federal government.
 Notable recipients of such works included Thomas Jefferson, John Jay, and George Washington.

 Each of these figures were sent bound versions of the Acts of the First Congress.
 In fact, Washington received seven bound versions, which he retained as President and eventually placed in his study at Mount Vernon upon his retirement from public office in March of 1797.

 On June 22, 2012, a surviving copy of the Acts of the First Congress owned by George Washington was purchased by the Mount Vernon Ladies' Association.
-The title will eventually be housed at the Fred W. Smith National Library for the Study of George Washington, which opens in fall 2013.
+The title is housed at the Fred W. Smith National Library for the Study of George Washington, which opened in fall 2013.